When This Disclosure Applies

 Why This Matters for Property Buyers

-Water availability is one of the most critical factors in Arizona real estate, especially in rural areas.
-Hauled water adds ongoing cost and logistical complexity that many buyers do not anticipate.
-This statute ensures that anyone purchasing a lot in an affected subdivision has notice of the water situation before committing to the purchase.
+Water access is one of the most important factors in real estate, especially in rural areas.
+Hauled water adds ongoing cost that many buyers do not expect.